valhristov/valhristov.github.io/index.md

 # About Me

-I am a software engineer at Inexto.
-Apart from designing and developing products, I enjoy training junior developers and talking with customers.
+I am currently a senior software engineer at Inexto.
+Apart from designing and developing products, I enjoy training developers and talking with customers.
 I have strong interest in software architecture and design, and trying new things and using the latest tech is something I love to do.

 ## Contact
 - Current Address: Founex, Switzerland